 There isn't any secret here: while bagels and crossaints are breakfast classics, there are few foods more calorie intensive.
 As such, simply switching out those breads for the multi-grain English muffin again is a smart move.
 Then we just pull the old beef-to-turkey move, low-fat cheddar, and use scrambled egg whites instead of eggs.
-It shouldn't take any more time than your usual bacon, egg and cheese, and there's a recipe laid right out for you here!
+It shouldn't take any more time than your usual bacon, egg and cheese.

 Bacon, Egg, and Cheese on a Bagel: Approximately 440 calories

 Turkey Bacon, Egg Whites, and Cheese on an English Muffin: Approximately 235 calories